 Respondent’s Cost Score = (Lowest Cost Proposal / Total Cost of Proposal) X 35

-3.2.4 Buy Indiana Initiative – 5 points

-Respondents qualifying, and documenting per Attachment J, as an Indiana Company as defined in Section 2.6.2 will receive 5 points in this category.
+3.2.4

 3.2.5 Minority Business Subcontractor Commitment – 5 points

 The following formula will be used to determine points to be awarded based on the MBE goals listed in Section 1.20 of this solicitation.
 Scoring is conducted based on an assigned 5-point, plus possible 1 bonus-points, scale.
 Points are assigned for respective MBE participation based upon the BAFO meeting or exceeding the established goals.